-Animals that have been found by a citizen must either be turned over to the Animal Shelter or a found report must be placed with the Shelter (per state law 3.2-6551).
-The citizen finding an animal may call Police Communications at 703-792-6500, to request an Animal Control Officer come to their location and pick up the animal, or the citizen may bring the animal to the Animal Shelter at 14807 Bristow Road.
+Animals that have been found by a resident must either be turned over to the Animal Shelter or a Found Report must be placed with the Shelter (per state law 3.2-6551).
+The person finding an animal may call Police Communications at 703-792-6500, to request an Animal Control Officer come to their location and pick up the animal, or the person may bring the animal to the Animal Shelter at 14807 Bristow Road.

 - The owner of a lost animal may not call us to report that their animal is missing -- they may simply come to the Shelter and look.